 Place the aloe goop in your blender (tutorial here) with all of the other ingredients.

-Additionally you can add 2-3 drops of peppermint extract for a fresh minty taste, and with all mouthwash – don’t swallow.
+Yes, you can add 2-3 drops of peppermint extract to your other mouthwash ingredients for a fresh minty taste.
+And with all mouthwash – don’t swallow.

 Video filmed with the lovely Christine of Snapshots of Simplicity.